 Company: Systemagic is a business IT support firm based in Bath, working for SMEs of all sizes.
 There are 14 people in the business, led by managing director James Eades.

 How they met: Introduced as part of the GrowthAccelerator scheme [now closed].

 How did the mentoring come about?

-James: "I heard about GrowthAccelerator through someone that runs a local technology business.
-We signed up to the scheme in October 2012.
-We have been growing year on year but we wanted to speed up our growth and maximise our potential."
+James: "I heard about GrowthAccelerator through someone that runs a local technology business, and signed up to the scheme.
+We have been growing year on year, but we wanted to speed up our growth and maximise our potential."